skhabiri/skhabiri.github.io/_posts/2020-10-20-Building_A_Subreddit_Recommendation_Engine_Using_Machine_Learning_Techniques.md

                      client_secret=os.getenv('CLIENT_SECRET'),
                      user_agent='veggiecode')
 ```
-The model recommendation is limited to a selected number of subreddit categories that the model is trained on.
-Hence we pull data for those specific subreddits.
+Since we pull data for specific subreddit categories, the model recommendation would be limited to those selected subreddit categories that the model is trained on.
 ```
 import time